opensearch-project/documentation-website/_dashboards/quickstart.md

 Here's what's new with the homepage:

-- **Enhanced user experience:** Improves your experience by incorporating intuitive navigation, streamlined workflows, and a visually appealing interface.
+- **Improved user experience:** Enhances your experience by incorporating intuitive navigation, streamlined workflows, and a visually appealing interface.
-- **Optimized data accessibility:** Presents critical information in a more effective manner, making it easier for you to interpret and analyze data.
+- **Streamlined data accessibility:** Simplifies the way important information is presented, enhancing your ability to understand and analyze data.
 - **Responsive design for multi-platform access:** Prioritizes responsive design principles, ensuring seamless access and functionality across various devices and screen sizes.
-- **Integration of advanced visualizations:** Enhances your data comprehension and analysis by giving you visualization tools that convey information in a more digestible format.
+- **Advanced visualizations integration:** Improves data understanding and analysis through visual tools that present information in a more understandable format.
 - **Customization for individual preferences:** Offers customization based on your preferences and needs.
-- **OpenSearch Assistant toolkit:** Connects you to tools to build generative AI-powered experiences that unlock actionable insights from complex datasets.
+- **OpenSearch Assistant toolkit:** Links you to resources for building generative AI-driven experiences, uncovering valuable insights from complex datasets.
 Watch the [demo](https://playground.opensearch.org/app/home#/) on the homepage to learn more.

 ## Prerequisites